pkgw/miriad-python/README.md

 developers, who will be happy to assist you if you have trouble installing or using miriad-python.

-If you use miriad-python in research, please cite the miriad-python paper in any resulting publications.
-The paper is currently available as a preprint at http://arxiv.org/abs/1203.0330 ; that page will have a link to the offical journal article when it comes out.
+If you use miriad-python in academic research, please cite Williams et al., 2012 PASP 124 624 (doi:10.1086/666604) in any resulting publications.

 Installation Instructions